krystaljinluma/tennisDB/README.md

 |8 | react-scripts | 3.3.0 |
 |9 | react-select | ^3.1.0 |

-For details, please see the file "package.json" file in "Server"/"Client" folder
+For details, please see the file "package.json" file in "Server" or "Client" folder